aurelia/aurelia/docs/user-docs/router-lite/router-configuration.md

 {% embed url="https://stackblitz.com/edit/router-lite-base-href?embed=1&file=src/my-app.html" %}

-When you open the app in a different browser, you can note that the URL in the address bar looks the `HOSTING_PREFIX/app/home` or `HOSTING_PREFIX/app/about`.
+When you open the example in a new browser tab, you can note that the URL in the address bar looks the `HOSTING_PREFIX/app/home` or `HOSTING_PREFIX/app/about`.
 This is also true for the `href` values in the `a` tags.
 This happens because `<base href="/app">` is used in the `index.ejs` (producing the index.html).
 In this case, the `router-lite` is picking up the `baseURI` information and performing the routing accordingly.

 This needs bit more work when you are supporting multi-tenancy for your app.
 In this case, you might want the URLs look like `https://example.com/tenant-foo/app1/view42` or `https://example.com/tenant-bar/app2/view21`.
-You cannot set the `document.baseURI` every time you start the app for a different tenant, as that value is static can readonly, read from the `base#href` value.
+You cannot set the `document.baseURI` every time you start the app for a different tenant, as that value is static and readonly, read from the `base#href` value.

-With `router-lite` you can support this by setting the `basePath` value to differently for each tenant, while customizing the router configuration, at bootstrapping phase.
+With `router-lite` you can support this by setting the `basePath` value differently for each tenant, while customizing the router configuration, at bootstrapping phase.
 Following is an example that implements the aforementioned URL convention.
 To better understand, open the the example in a new tab and check the URL in address bar when you switch tenants as well as the links in the `a` tags.